 Those mountains, rivers, and trees, it would seem, are quite addictive.

 Update the third: A few years in, and I finally finished hiking the New Hampshire 48 four thousand footers in all four seasons, capping off winter with a glorious hike up Lincoln and Lafayette, in what’s arguably one of the most classic hikes in the White Mountains.

 So what does “Protean Wanderer” mean?

 In Greek mythology, Proteus is the son of Poseidon, and referred to by Homer as the old man of the sea.
 He was able to see into the future, but this was something that came at a cost: the seeker had to catch and hold Proteus.
 To resist being caught, he could change his form at will as a means of escape.
-Thus, the term “protean”, or being malleable.
+Thus, the term “protean”, or being malleable; amenable to change.
 No-one walks across the same river twice, because both the river and the person undergo constant change.
 So too, no-one climbs the same mountain twice — we see changing seasons, weather, even the plants and animals.